Relintai/pandemonium_cms/README.md

 With a similar design to my old cms ([CrystalCMS](https://github.com/Relintai/crystal_cms)), except with adapted content creation workflow for both in-editor
 (eventually in-app) and web interface based use.

-The project itself resides in the games folder.
+The project itself resides in the game folder.
 Open that with the proper version of the pandemonium engine.

-For now you can see the required engine commit hash in the [engine's master entry in this file.](https://github.com/Relintai/pandemonium_cms/blob/master/HEADS), which you can use to get an executable from the engine's [github actions tab](https://github.com/Relintai/pandemonium_engine/actions), or you can
+For now you can see the required engine commit hash in the [engine's master entry in this file](https://github.com/Relintai/pandemonium_cms/blob/master/HEADS), which you can use to get an executable from the engine's [github actions tab](https://github.com/Relintai/pandemonium_engine/actions), or you can
 [compile](#compiling) it yourself.

 The current idea is that everything will be implemented as plugins, so they can be easily reused for different projects.
-THe main

-When it gets mature enough (and is worth having) it will probably be turned into an (or multiple) c++ engine module(s).
+When it gets mature enough (and is worth having) it will probably be turned into one (or multiple) c++ engine module(s).

 ## Project overview